own3mall/python-gtk3-tutorial/checkbutton.rst

 CheckButton
 ===========
 A CheckButton displays a small box which is allowed to be in one of three states; checked, unchecked or inconsistent.
-It is displayed with a Label next to it indicating what function the CheckButton performs.
+It is displayed with a :doc:`label` next to it indicating what function the CheckButton performs.

 A CheckButton is based on the :doc:`togglebutton` widget, and inherits many of the same methods, properties and signals.